vinumeris/updatefx/README.md

 1. It modifies JAR files to make them more amenable to delta encoded updates.
 Specifically it decompresses them and zeros out the timestamps in the JAR/ZIP metadata.
 2. It creates and loads a "wallet" file that contains your signing keys.
+You will be prompted for a password.
 3. It reads the different JARs corresponding to different versions of your app and calculates binary deltas between them, then signs a binary index file that contains URLs of the binary deltas.
 4. It extracts update description files from each JAR and includes the text into the index.